-The best wireless over-ear headphones overall
+The best over-ear headphones we tested

-Sony has held the top spot on our best noise-canceling headphones and continues to sit securely atop our best wireless headphones rankings as well.
+Sony has held the top spot as our best noise-canceling headphones and continues to sit securely atop our best wireless headphones rankings as well.
 The WH-1000XM5’s active noise cancellation (ANC) continues to be some of the best around, turning most of the audible chaos of everyday life into a blissfully quiet hum, and when you add in the great sound and call quality, comfort, sleek design and solid app support, it adds up to a hard-to-beat package.

 The new model improves on the older XM4 with an improved processor and set of microphones for ANC, improved call quality, slightly faster charging time, automatic ANC optimization and a slightly sleeker design.
 Sound quality is as it was in the last generation — and that’s a good thing, since it was already one of the best-sounding headphones we’d tested, with rich, balanced sound that highlighted the tiniest details across all the genres we listened to during our testing, from sensitive acoustic tracks to booming pop to searing hardcore.